Kedar-08/Expo-imagesync/README.md

 - Simple UI with sync status and server id display
 - Basic image compression/quality controls to reduce storage usage
 - Manual retry and pull-to-refresh to force queue processing
+- Role-based admin system (User / Admin / Super Admin) with audit trails for promotions and deletions

 ## Where data lives